H00N24/PV056-AutoML-testing-framework/README.md

     * list of classifiers which you want to run
     * you can run an arbitrary number of classifiers, even same classifier with different configuration
     * list of [weka classifiers](http://weka.sourceforge.net/doc.dev/weka/classifiers/Classifier.html)
     * *class_name*
         * name of weka classifier class
     * *args*
         * optional value
         * list of arguments for specific classifier
         * you can find all arguments for specific classifier using weka command: ```$ java -cp weka.jar weka.classifiers.trees.J48 --help``` or in [weka documentation](http://weka.sourceforge.net/doc.dev/weka/classifiers/trees/J48.html)
         * you can find more information about Weka-CLI in the section below [How to work with Weka 3](#how-to-work-with-Weka-3), but I don't think you need that for using this tool.
+    * *filters*
+        * optional value
+        * you can use any filter from Weka
+        * you have to specify name of filter and arguments for it

 ```json
 {